 The only thing to check is that your thermometer reads high enough for color processing.
 You need one that will read well above 100°F or 40°C. Some thermometers made for black-and-white processing at room temperature don’t read that high.
 You also don’t want one that only reads two-degree increments.
 I use this one and this one.

-For chemicals, the easiest way to get started is the Tetenal C-41 Press Kit.
-All the chemicals you need are included, in powder form, so you can order it online and have it shipped without problem.
-It's $20, makes one liter of each chemical, and will process 12 rolls.
-The kit may arrive branded as Jobo rather than Tetenal; it's the same thing.
+For chemicals, the easiest way to get started used to be the Tetenal C-41 Press Kit.
+All the chemicals you need are included, in powder form.
+It’s $25, makes one liter of each chemical, and will process 12 rolls.
+Unfortunately, the photo supply stores are no longer willing to ship it.
+B&H claims it was always supposed to be labeled as hazmat and they were shipping it before by mistake.
+If you’re in or near New York City you can pick it up in person at B&H or Adorama, but if not, you may find it difficult to get your hands on one.
+If you do, the kit may be branded as Jobo rather than Tetenal; it’s the same thing.

 Kodak’s chemistry for small-tank development is called “Flexicolor SM” and has separate bleach and fixer.
 Good luck finding it.
 Apparently B&H can order it for you, but they cannot ship it, so you’d have to go to the store in Manhattan to get it.
 Flexicolor Final Rinse is easier to get than the others because it can be shipped legally, but avoid the guy on eBay selling a bottle for over $50; it should only cost a couple dollars.
 B&H will ship it to you on a special order.
 You can use Flexicolor Final Rinse instead of the stabilizer in the Tetenal kit.